 How do I lower the volume on my phone even more?

-If the system settings are not providing you with good enough volume control, you can download apps that provide you with more precise control features.
+If the system settings are not providing you with good enough volume control and your phone is too loud on the lowest volume, you can download apps that provide you with more precise control features.
 Additionally, you can disable Absolute Volume for Bluetooth audio output.

 1. Use the Sound Assistant app for Samsung